 The Rocky Ridge View Trail

-From the parking lot at the end of Bollinger Canyon Road, climb the steep Rocky Ridge View Trail.
-This is a paved service road for the antennas on the top of the ridge.
-Near the top of the hill, the road leaves the park and enters EBMUD property; a permit would be required to continue on the road.
+From the parking lot at the end of Bollinger Canyon Road, climb the steep Rocky Ridge View Trail, which is a paved service road for the antennas on top of the ridge.
+Near the top of the hill, the road leaves the park and enters EBMUD property at a gate; a permit would be required to continue past the gate.
 Instead, take the bumpy singletrack trail to the left.

-Up to this point there haven’t been any really good views, but as you come around a bend in the trail some great views of Bollinger Canyon open up.
+Up to this point there haven’t been any really good views, but as the trail climbs, some great views of Bollinger Canyon open up.

-The trail, which is narrow and looks more like an unofficial track, runs alongside a dirt road that’s on EBMUD property, separated by a fence.
-It’s actually easier to walk on the dirt road, but you’d have to climb over a gate to get back onto the Rocky Ridge View Trail.
+The trail is narrow and looks like an unofficial track.
+It runs next to a dirt road on EBMUD property, separated by a fence.
+It would be a lot easier to walk on the road, but then it would be necessary to climb over a gate to get back onto the Rocky Ridge View Trail.

 The singletrack trail eventually ends, giving way to a dirt road that runs slightly to one side of the ridge.